 Bruce Makoto Arnold, PhD

-I am a historian of post-1860s United States cultural history and transnational ethnohistory with interests (amongst others) in Asian American, African American, consumer, family, and educational histories.
+I am a historian of post-1870s United States cultural history, educational/childhood history, and transnational ethnohistory with interests (amongst others) in Asian American, African American, consumer, family, photographic, and educational histories.
+I have sub-interests in cultural memory, private cultures, decentered histories, and the philosophies of history and education.

 As a professor, in addition to my deeply seated interest in helping students understand the past, I'm dedicated to my students' abilities to express themselves through writing.
 Having been in industry prior to my interests in history, I was on or headed several hiring committees and fully understand the ways in which bad writing can negatively affect someone in their career and how good writing can help promote someone forward.